-- The provision of wide ranging services to over 500,000 residents of County Durham. - A gross budget of £1.3bn for service delivery. - Undertaking the role of the Head of Paid Service to over approximately 17,500 employees. - Lead Policy Advisor to the Council's 126 Elected Members.
+- the provision of wide ranging services to over 500,000 residents of County Durham; - a gross budget of £1.4 billion for service delivery; undertaking the role of - the Head of Paid Service to over approximately 16,600 employees (including schools); - lead policy advisor to the Council's 126 Elected Members.

-The ratio between the pay of the Chief Executive in Durham County Council and the lowest paid workers is 14:1, against figures published by Government of an expectation to always be below 20:1 in local government.
+For 2018/19, the ratio between the pay of the Chief Executive in Durham County Council and the lowest paid workers is 11:1, against figures published by Government of an expectation to always be below 20:1 in local government.

-In addition, during 2015/16 the employer will contribute 13.8% of pensionable pay to the pension fund for all employees in the Local Government Pension Scheme.
+In addition, during 2018/19 the employer will contribute 16.7% of pensionable pay to the pension fund for all employees in the Local Government Pension Scheme.

-4.2 Long Term Planning
+8 Long Term Planning